ZhangDataLab/CeleTrip/README.md

 ## Trips Visualization

-We provide a tool to visualize the result of our trip-extraction model TKGAT.
+We provide a tool to visualize the result of our trip-extraction model TKGAT..